AlpenglowIndustries/OrderConverter/README.md

 Total order weight is calculated by:
   - summing item weights for all line items in a single orders
   - adding 1 oz (assumes light bubble packaging)

+Other stuff it does:
+  - Changes Tindie's "United States of America" to a Shippo-friendly "USA"
+  - Concatenates First and Last names from both marketplaces into a Shippo-friendly "Recipient Name"

 This is the first quick version, so there's ample opportunity for improvements.
 Collaborations welcome!